modelica/fmi-standard.org/_posts/2019-03-04-ssp-and-dcp-standards-released.md

 ---
-title: SSP and DCP: companion standards of FMI have been released
+title: SSP and DCP companion standards of FMI have been released
 categories: [news]
 layout: post
 ---